iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 4. CODE DUTIES IN RESPECT OF THE MEMBERSHIP SERVICES

-- a.
+a.
 CODE will use all reasonable endeavours to ensure that the Membership Services that the Member has subscribed for will be performed substantially in accordance with the terms of the Agreement and using reasonable care and skill.

-- b.
+b.
 The Membership Services (including the iComply application, Documentation and Member Content) are believed to be based on relevant legislation, regulations and best practice guidance applicable under the laws of England and Wales.
 While the Membership Services may also be relevant to Practices situated in other UK countries and / or the Channel Islands, CODE does not accept any liability for differences between such English laws, regulations and guidance and those of the other UK counties and / or Channel Islands.
 It remains the ultimate responsibility of the Member to comply with relevant legislation, regulations and guidance.
 The Membership Services are indicative only and are intended as a guide for the Member to review and take particular professional advice to suit its circumstances.

-- c.
-The iComply application, Documentation and Member Content (including any instructions for use) is written in general terms.
+c.
+The iComply application, Documentation and Member Content (including any instructions for use) are written in general terms.
 CODE will use all reasonable endeavours to ensure that they are accurate and up to date, but CODE makes no representation or warranty as to their accuracy or their suitability for the Member’s individual circumstances or use.
 If the Member is in doubt as to whether the iComply application, Documentation or Member Content is suitable for the Member, or is unsure how to use it, the Member is advised to take professional advice.

 (i) does not warrant that the Member’s use of the Subscribed Services will be uninterrupted or error free; or that the Membership Services, Documentation, Member Content and/or the information obtained by the Member through the Subscribed Services will meet the Member’s requirements; and

-- (ii) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Member acknowledges that the Subscribed Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+(ii) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Member acknowledges that the Subscribed Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.

-- f.
+h.
 The Agreement shall not prevent CODE from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to those provided under the Agreement.

 5. CLIENT/MEMBER DUTIES